-The Marino Marini Museum located in the ex-church of San Pancrazio is a fantastic surprise; combining classic and contemporary/modern art all under one roof.
+The Marino Marini Museum located in the ex-church of San Pancrazio in Florence, Italy is a fantastic surprise; combining classic and contemporary/modern art all under one roof.

 The architects responsible for showcasing the contemporary work of Marino Marini took the antique structure of the San Pancrazio church and, as the Italians would say, “sposa” (married) it to the concepts of space and light which created a sensorial “piacere” (pleasure).
 It is a unique interpretation of the ideal setting for both exhibits and perfectly complements the diversity that we find within the stone walls.

 Go for the Art & Architecture

 The unusual mix of styles within the museum will satisfy those with a penchant for only antique art and also those who prefer only contemporary art.

 Without a doubt, the Marino Marini Museum is an opportunity to feel.
 You can start by feeling the space dedicated to the artwork.
 The museum is set on 4 levels, each offering an individual perspective which is not only interesting but necessary to fully appreciate the (sometimes) massive pieces in bronze and plaster.